↑

 ingredients for baked spaghetti on a table with text labels

-• Pasta sauce – You can use Ragu, Newman’s Own, Rao’s or even make your own homemade marinara in this recipe!
+• Pasta sauce – You can use Ragu, Newman’s Own, Rao’s or even make your own homemade crockpot marinara sauce.
 Just use two 24-oz. jars.

 • Ground beef – Cook ground beef on the stove top with salt, pepper, basil, garlic and onion.

-• Spaghetti noodles – One pound of cooked spaghetti noodles will be added to this after the sauce has simmer all day.
+• Spaghetti noodles – One pound of cooked spaghetti noodles will be added to this after the sauce has simmered all day.

 • Cream cheese mixture – Cream cheese, ricotta and salt make up the creamy layer in this million dollar spaghetti.